Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 - Emergency kill-switch for unstable processes
 - Aggregation of health metrics (latency, errors, resources)
 - Triggering alerts via SM_LOG and SM_HUB
-- Coordination of recovery strategies with EL_LRN and SM_SGA
+- Coordination of recovery strategies with EL_CRN and SM_SGA
 - Provision of stability metrics to SM_HUB for global diffusion
 - Automatic triggering of MAINTENANCE modes (unchanged criteria) **SGA Alerts Monitoring**: In case of persistent degradation (neural activation refused for more than 15 minutes with reason "VETO_VALIDATION" or "VETO_STABILITY"), SM_GSM can trigger a transition to MAINTENANCE_STABILIZATION mode for in-depth investigation.